By Janice Jones | Former Veterinary Technician

-The ball portion is the head of the femur (leg bone) and the socket is the hip or pelvis.
+The hip is a ball-and-socket joint.
+The “ball” is the head of the femur (thigh bone), and the “socket” is part of the pelvis.

 You might also see it called Perthes Disease, Legg–Perthes Disease, or Legg–Calve-Perthes Disease (LCPD)—all are referring to this degenerative disease of the young.